Little Fires Everywhere (miniseries): Release

 Little Fires Everywhere premiered on March 18, 2020 on Hulu.
 Hulu's corporate sibling Disney+ Hotstar premiered the series in India concurrent with US telecast.
-Internationally, the series premiered on Amazon Prime Video instead of Disney+ in Europe, Latin America, Canada, Malaysia and Australia on May 22, 2020 as an Amazon Exclusive.
+Internationally, the series premiered on Amazon Prime Video instead of Disney+ in Europe, Latin America, Canada, Malaysia and Australia on May 22, 2020 as an Amazon exclusive.
+However, 5 years after its international debut on Amazon Prime Video, it was announced that Little Fires Everywhere will be departing Prime Video for Disney+ exactly 5 years after its debut on May 22, 2025, despite being labelled as an "Amazon Exclusive" as the series itself is owned by Disney.
+As of May 28, 2025, Little Fires Everywhere has been made available to stream on Disney+ internationally via the Star content hub in Australia and New Zealand; the series left Prime Video globally and relocated to Disney+ in other regions the same day.

 Reception

 On review aggregator website Rotten Tomatoes, the series holds an approval rating of 78% based on 78 reviews, with an average rating of 7.09/10.
 The website's critics consensus reads: "Though Little Fires Everywhere at times plays it too safe, sparks fly when it lets well-matched leads Kerry Washington and Reese Witherspoon dig into the difficult questions it does dare to ask."
 On Metacritic, it has a weighted average score of 69 out of 100, based on 32 critics, indicating "generally favorable reviews".

 According to Hulu, in its first 60 days online Little Fires Everywhere was the most-watched drama ever on the streaming service.
 Deadline also reported that the fourth episode was viewed by more subscribers and generated more hours of viewing on its first day than the premiere of the first episode did on first day.